-I started all of this a few years ago when I created this January purge checklist that everyone raved about and asked me to create one for every month of the year….thus, here we are in December.
+I started all of this a few years ago when I created this January purge checklist.
+Everyone raved about and asked me to create one for every month of the year….thus, here we are in December.
 It’s not too late though you can print all of them on my organization printables page so no worries.

 - How to Declutter Your House printable color printable

-- How to Declutter Your Home black and white printable
+- Declutter Your Home black and white printable

-If you’re ready to do some more here are some garage organization ideas and how to get started purging that overwhelming area!
+If you’re ready to do some more here are some garage organization ideas.
+It’s a great way to stay purging that overwhelming area!

 Let me explain a few items on our list of how to declutter your house:

 - Replace cardboard boxes with plastic bins – specifically I am referring to boxes full of ornaments and your tree as well.